SnowdaysIT/snowdays-static/README.md

-# snowdaysit.github.io
+# Official Snowdays website
-Repository of the official Snowdays website
+Repository of the official Snowdays website.
+It temporarily hosts the static version of the website originally developed by [Romeo Bellon](https://github.com/mryraghi), [Daniel Morandini](https://github.com/danielmorandini) and [Alessandro Piccoli](https://github.com/alpicco).
+The original, dynamic, version can be found at [this link](https://github.com/mryraghi/snowdays).